 3. Remember there is no space too small

 Carving out any corner or nook for a basement bar will always be worth it, as this deVOL cellar goes to show.
-Design a basic galley kitchen where everything you need is to hand – think sink, chopping station, fridge and so on.
+Design a basic galley kitchen where everything you need is to hand – think sink, chopping station, fridge, wine storage, and so on.
 No matter how spatially-challenged, a place to whip up some amazing drinks will make any room feel special.

 Bear in mind, though, that if you are planning a basement bar – and your nearest powder room is a couple of stories up, you might like to consider basement bathroom ideas, too.

 4. Opt for a classic British pub theme